TorKlingberg/isbn_hyphenate/README.txt

 If the correct hyphen positions cannot be determined, an IsbnUnableToHyphenateError exception is raised.
 This can mean that the input ISBN is wrong, or it is in a range that is not yet in the known list.

+isbn_hyphenate is compatible with both Python 2 and 3.

 To update the prefix list:
 1. Download a new RangeMessage.xml file from http://www.isbn-international.org/agency?rmxml=1
 2. Convert it to Python format: ./isbn_xml2py.py RangeMessage.xml > isbn_lengthmaps.py